What Can Be Used To Douse A Fire

 • Cooking Safety: Never leave cooking unattended and keep flammable materials away from the stovetop.

-• Heating Safety: Keep space heaters away from combustible materials and ensure that fireplaces and chimneys are properly maintained.
+• Heating Safety: Keep space heaters away from combustible materials and check that fireplaces and chimneys are properly maintained.

 • Flammable Materials: Store flammable materials in approved containers and away from heat sources.